-A counter check is a blank check that does not contain a check number, a person's name or address.
+A counter check is a blank check issued by a bank or credit union that does not contain a check number, a person's name or address.
 Many counter checks also do not have an account number pre-printed on them.
 Counter checks do have the bank's routing number on the bottom of the check.

 Uses for Counter Checks

-If a customer runs out of checks and needs one immediately, the bank may provide the customer with a counter check.
-Sometimes the bank imprints the customer's account number on the bottom, other times the customer must write it in.
+If a customer runs out of checks and needs one immediately to make payments or withdrawals, the bank may provide the customer with a counter check.
+Sometimes the bank imprints the customer's account number on the bottom; other times the customer must write it in.

 When a person opens a new checking account, the bank generally gives the customer a small book of counter checks.
 The book may contain approximately five to 10 counter checks and are often called starter checks.
-These checks do contain the customer's account number and the bank's routing number but the customer's name and address is not printed on them.
+These checks do contain the customer's account number and the bank's ABA routing number, but the customer's name and address are not printed on them.

 Writing Counter Checks

-When a customer uses a counter check, the customer must fill in his name and address.
-He can also fill in his phone number, driver's license number or Social Security number.
+- Fill out the counter check properly.
+When a customer uses a counter check, the customer must fill in his name and address, as well as the name of the payee and the amount of the check.
+They can also fill in their phone number, driver's license number or Social Security number.
 The customer must also choose a check number for each check written, which is handwritten at the top of the check.

-As soon as a customer opens a checking account, the bank typically orders official checks for the customer.
+- Use official checks as soon as you receive them.
+As soon as a customer opens a checking account, the bank typically orders personal checks and a debit card for the customer.
 When these arrive, the customer should destroy any remaining counter checks and begin using the official checks.
 The official checks have the customer's name and address printed on them.
-They also have the bank's routing number, checking account number and are in sequential check number order.
+They also have the bank's routing number and the checking account number and are in sequential check number order.